 At your workplace, if you’re a decision-maker or influencer concerning office furniture purchases, there’s a lot to consider when you make the leap to new furniture.
-You'll be using it every day for years to come, so it needs to be aesthetically pleasing, and functional for the long haul.
+You'll be using it every day for years to come, so it needs to be aesthetically pleasing and functional for the long haul.
 Not to mention durable.
-Even the graceful among us occasionally slam a drawer or roll their chair into the edge of their desk once in a while, right?
+Even the graceful among us occasionally slam a drawer or roll their chair into the edge of their desk once in a while.

-Most of the choices in wood or wood-construction casegoods and desks come in veneers or laminates.
+Most of the choices in wood desks come in veneers or laminates.
 You would be hard-pressed to find a solid wood desk (at a price most any of us could afford) these days.
 Despite its gorgeousness, solid wood can warp or crack more easily than veneered counterparts.
 Here are some facts about veneers and laminates that might help you choose between these two viable options.
 If you have already been doing a little desk shopping, you’ll know that veneers tend to be more expensive than laminates.
 Here’s why:

 Wood veneers are thin slices of hardwood which are bonded to a less expensive wood like birch or a wood composite like plywood, particle board or medium density fiber board.
 There are marvelous things manufacturers can do with veneers, giving a beautiful appearance to furniture.